tlcada/commentpotato/README.md

 This project consists of a client side and server side.
 Read README.md from their own folders.

-[Project Stack](https://www.commentpotato.com/stack).
-Main technologies used in the project, including AWS, client side and the server side.
+[Main technologies](https://www.commentpotato.com/stack) used in the project, including AWS, client side and the server side.

+**Note!** The project may not work in production mode if the REST APIs have changed.
+The project was originally completed in 2020.